Lightelligence/model_vis/README.md

 -- port (int, default port is 5000).

 -- pb_graph_type (str , currently only supports "tf" and is default.
 Other types like .onnx to be supported in future)

+Click the link provided by the terminal to open into visualization in browser